stella-ocker/scattering-horizons/README.md

 ## Code Description

-There are five scripts in the repository:
+There are six scripts in the repository:

 **tauDMdisk.py**